mesosphere-backup/dcos-gce/README.md

 ```
 ##Configurable parameters

-File './hosts'
-In an ansible inventory file text wrapped by [] represents a group name and individual entries after the group name represent hosts in that group.
+File './hosts' is an ansible inventory file.
+Text wrapped by [] represents a group name and individual entries after the group name represent hosts in that group.
-The [masters] group contains nodes names and IP addresses for the master nodes.
-In the supplied file the host name is master0 and the ip address 10.132.0.3 is used.
+The [masters] group contains node names and IP addresses for the master nodes.
+In the supplied file the host name is master0 and the ip address 10.132.0.3 is assigned to
+master0.
 You will have to change this for your network.

 The [agents] group has one entry.
 It specifies the names of all the agents one can have in the DC/OS cluster.
-The values specifies that agent0000 to agent9999, a
+The value specifies that agent0000 to agent9999, a
 total of 10,000 agents are allowed.
-This really is an artificial because it can easily be changed.
+This really is an artificial limit because it can easily be changed.

 The [bootstrap] group has the name of the bootstrap node.

-File './group_vars/all'
-This contains miscellaneous parameters that will change the behaviour of the installation scripts
+File './group_vars/all' contains miscellaneous parameters that will change the behaviour of the installation scripts
 ```text
 project
 ```
-You must change thos this to your project name.
+**YOU MUST CHANGE THIS** to your project name.
 Default: trek-trackr
 ```text
 subnet
 ```
-You must change this for your network. default-6f68d4d6fabcb680
+**YOU MUST CHANGE THIS** for your network.
+Default: default-6f68d4d6fabcb680
 ```text
 zone
 ```